npkeerthi/Hangman_Game/README.md

   Guess a letter by seeing Length of the word you got

-  If its not in the given word you will be started HANGING...
+  If it's not in the given word you will be started HANGING...

   Keep an 👁 on Hangman word count